pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-cli/index.md

 ./pactus-daemon init -w ~/pactus --testnet
 ```

-This command creates a working working directory for the testnet at `~/pactus`.
+This command creates your wallet and setup the working working directory at `~/pactus`.

 {% endtab %}

 {% endtabs %}

+Make sure you write down your 12-word mnemonic on a piece of paper to recover your wallet in the future
+in case your computer is lost, damaged, or stolen.

-Working directory contains:
+The working directory contains:

 - Default wallet
 - Genesis file